 - If you have friends or relatives planning to visit you to view the eclipse, encourage them to stay through Monday evening and return to their homes on Tuesday following the eclipse.

 - Plan your viewing location ahead of time.
 Be mindful of things like street lights because they will activate during the period leading up to the eclipse and can limit your ability to fully enjoy the eclipse.

-- Sign-up for RAVE Notifications (RAVE is replacing the CodeRED notification service.)
+- Sign-up for RAVE Alerts (RAVE replaced CodeRED)

 What to Expect

 - More patrons than is typical at local stores and restaurants

 - visitors seeking information, be friendly and ready to share your favorite places to shop and eat that make Paris unique.